-And it is at this type of moment where self-understanding on the part of the professional becomes crucial.
+It is at this type of moment where self-understanding on the part of the professional becomes crucial.
 Ethical conduct is important in any interaction.
 In many situations, it is less important that a person know their deeper motivation and intention in acting ethically than to ensure they act ethically.
-Ethical conduct driven by fear of punishment might be acceptable in a retail environment where a customer does not steal simply because he is afraid of being caught.
+Ethical conduct driven by fear of punishment might be acceptable in a retail environment where a customer does not steal simply because they are afraid of being caught.
 But healing, spiritual, or teaching professionals are granted deep access into the sacred space of the patient’s mind/body complex in the execution of their profession.
 A more complex engagement with ethical behavior should be required of them.

 A nuanced definition of what it is to act ethically may vary from system to system.
 Buddhist philosophy informs ethical behavior across a wide range of definitions.
-Buddhist philosophy provides support in helping the individual understand what motivates his actions.
-Again, this need for the healing or spiritual arts professional to understand why he wants to alleviate suffering in others is crucial.
-And this is just the very beginning of the inquiry regarding ethical conduct that a healing or spiritual-arts professional must engage in to safeguard the sacred trust he enacts when assisting others.
+Buddhist philosophy provides support in helping individuals understand what motivates their actions.
+Again, this need for the healing or spiritual arts professional to understand why they want to alleviate suffering in others is crucial, and this is just the very beginning of the inquiry regarding ethical conduct that a healing or spiritual-arts professional must engage in to safeguard the sacred trust they enact when assisting others.

 The steps on the Eightfold Path are principles that are part of a greater body of teachings that Siddhartha Gautama set forth after emerging from a period of meditation and study.
 Siddhartha Gautama is the given name of the teacher we know better as Buddha and who is the founder of what we know as Buddhism.
 He lived in the present-day border area between India and Nepal in the 6th century BCE.
 Within a short period of time of emerging from this period of study and meditation, Buddha established a reputation as a great teacher and delivered many teachings, including teachings on the development of an ethical method of engagement in the world.